NathanLouis90/line-following-robot-esp-stm32-pixy/README.md

 ## Areas for Improvement
 ### 1. UART AT Commands
 Sending "AT+RST" or "AT+RESTORE" leads to errors akin to UART despite resetting and restarting the reception.
 A solution is to accumulate data (UART1 RX will start accumulating data) at the instance UART1 TX transmits the command to the ESP, set a boolean flag to start the timeout, which pauses the UART2 TX from transmitting straightaway.
 Then, check the timeout in the while loop to ascertain whether UART2 TX is ready to transmit to the serial terminal.
-An untested code is written as such:
+The code is as follows:

 ```bash
 if (ESP.started_accumulating) {